 In Solution Explorer, note the name of your solution.
-If you used the project from Walkthrough: Creating and Running Unit Tests, the solution's name is Bank.
-This solution contains the code-under-test, or CUT.
+If you used the project from Walkthrough: Creating and running unit tests for managed code, the solution's name is Bank.
+This solution contains the code-under-test.

-In Solution Explorer, under Solution Items, double-click the run configuration file, localtestrun.testrunconfig.
+In Solution Explorer, under Solution Items, double-click the test settings file, Local.testsettings.

-On the Test menu, point to Select Active Test Run Configuration.
-A submenu displays all the test run configurations in the solution.
-Put a check mark next to the run configuration you just edited, localtestrun.testrunconfig; this makes it the active test run configuration.
+On the Test menu, point to Select Active Test Settings.
+A submenu displays all the test settings in the solution.
+Put a check mark next to the test settings that you just edited, Local.testsettings.
+This makes it the active test settings.

-In Test Manager, check the boxes beside CreditTest and DebitTest, and click the Run Tests button.
+In the Test List Editor, select the check boxes next to CreditTest and DebitTest, right-click, and then click Run Checked Tests.

 The two tests run.

-On the Test Results toolbar, click Code Coverage Results.
+On the Test Tools toolbar, click Code Coverage Results.

 The Code Coverage Results window opens.